kvarak/dnd/docs/_Classes/cleric.md

 ### Navigator's Eye
 When you take this domain at 1st level, you gain proficiency with navigation and as a sailor .
 You also gain proficiency with rapiers, scimitars, and short swords.

 ### Waves on the Shore
 At 1st level, your god's power comes to you from the tidal pools and shallows, and from the chitinous creatures that dwell there.
 You gain a swim speed equal to your walking speed.

-While under water, you can choose to have your base AC equal 13 + your Constitution modifier, as transparent chitin plates form over your skin to protect you.
-While these plates are present, you can cast spells, act, and breathe normally while underwater.

 <div class="descriptive" markdown="1">